danbev/learning-knative/README.md

 vlan it does not matter where the hosts are, different floors/building/locations.

 #### Virtual Extended Local Area Network (VXLAN)
-VLANs are limited to 4094 VLANs but VXLANS allow for more which might be required in a cloud environment.
+VLANs are limited to 4094 VLANs but VXLANS allow for more than 4094 which might be required in a cloud environment.
 Is supported by the linux kernel and is a network tunnel.
 VXLAN tunnels layer 2 frames inside of UDP datagrams.
-This means that containers that are part of the same virtual local area network are on the same l2 network, but infact they are separated.
+This means that containers that are part of the same virtual local area network are on the same L2 network, but infact they are separated.

 #### Macvlan
 Macvlan provides MAC hardware addresses to each container allowing them to become part of the traditional network and use IPAM or VLAN trunking.

 #### Overlay network
 The physical network is called the underlay and an overly abstracts this to